luapower/luapower-all/resolver.md

 ## `local resolver = require'resolver'`

 DNS resolver in Lua [from OpenResty](https://github.com/openresty/lua-resty-dns) (BSD License).
-Modified to work with the LuaSocket API.
+Modified to work with any LuaSocket-like API.

-IMPORTANT: to be able generate unique ids, the random generator must be properly seeded using `math.randomseed` prior to using this module.

-## Status

-This library is considered production ready.

 ## API